Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

 There is a clear transition in behaviour of the models at $c/b=0.5$.
-For $c/b<0.5$ the equilibrium is stable and reached in less than 200 generations.
+For $c/b<0.5$ the cooperation rate reaches a steady state in less than 200 generations, and is consistent from run to run.
 For $c/b > 0.5$ the behaviour of the model is highly unpredictable for 4 and 8 tags.
-In this region of parameter space, defecting clusters are able to invade cooperators at a rate that is faster than they are invaded by a ethnocentric strategies with unlike tags.
-However, if All-D agents eliminate a local population of like tagged cooperating agents, they will eventually succumb to the ethnocentric agents that are invading them.
+For these high costs, defecting clusters are able to invade cooperators at a rate that is faster than they are invaded by ethnocentric strategies with unlike tags.
+However, if All-D individuals eliminate a local population of like tagged cooperating individuals, they will eventually succumb to the ethnocentric individuals that are invading them.
 The dynamics can be quite involved.
-Occasionally ethnocentric agents fixate, at other times All-D agents do.
+Occasionally ethnocentric individuals fixate, at other times All-D individuals do.
 Often, it takes over 5000 generations before fixation occurs, with the ultimate fate frequently being decided by some chance encounter near the end of the simulation.
 For this reason we ran 30 replicates of these simulations.
 Cluster size grows and diversity drops as the simulation runs.
 For 8 tags fixation of ethnocentric strategies is the most likely outcome, even for very high cost.
 For 4 tags fixation of All-D strategies becomes increasingly likely as cost increases.